thin-edge/thin-edge.io/docs/src/tutorials/connect-c8y.md

 Valid up to: Tue, 11 May 2021 17:16:52 +0000
 ```

-You may notice that the issuer of this certificate is the device it-self.
+You may notice that the issuer of this certificate is the device itself.
 This is a self-signed certificate.
 To use a certificate signed by your Certificate Authority,
 see the reference guide of [`tedge cert`](../references/tedge-cert.md).